pesalerno/Pseudacris-island-genomics/README.md

 # ***Pseudacris/Xantusia***-island-genomics
 Following workflow is for processing raw data from several RADseq libraries from species *Pseudacris regilla* and *Xantusia riversiana*.
 Two "sets" of libraries were made, one with higher depth of coverage and paired-end reads, and another with lower coverage and single-end.
 The higher coverage reads were used for generating "cleaner reads" with higher coverage and filtered by PCR duplicates.
 The rest of the libraries were single read, so they were genotyped using denovo_map.pl together with the PCR-duplicate filtered reads.
 Following is a step-by-step of the workflow, from raw data to many of the final analyses.
+All of this workflow is intellectual property and **copyright of Patricia E. Salerno**, and is freely available for usage upon citation.

+- -> not yet published